 How to apply if you are a non-U.S. citizen by program:

 Submit a Test of English as a Foreign Language

 In addition to submitting the materials required for all applicants, international applicants must submit a test of English as a foreign language or International English Language Testing System score.
 You may be exempt if you meet one of the following criteria:

-- You completed an undergraduate or graduate degree at an accredited college or university in the U.S. or another country on this list.
+- You completed an undergraduate or graduate degree at an accredited college or university in the U.S. or another country on the TOEFL-IELTS exemptions list.

 - You completed an undergraduate or graduate degree at an accredited college or university where English was the ONLY language of instruction, as indicated on the university’s website, transcript, and/or mark sheets.

 - You have been employed and resided in the U.S. for at least four years.

 Please indicate in the “Supporting Materials” section of the application if you meet one of the above qualifications for exemption.

 The preferred minimum TOEFL score is 100 on the Internet-based test.
 Carey uses TOEFL's "MyBest" score.
 The preferred minimum IELTS score is 7.0.
 Given the small number of students who take the TOEFL revised Paper-delivered Test, Carey Business School does not publish a preferred minimum score for this version.
 TOEFL and IELTS scores are valid for two years.
 The TOEFL code for Carey Business School is 0834, IELTS does not require a code.

 Individual programs may require additional evidence to demonstrate English language proficiency: